FalveyLibraryTechnology/VuDLPrepJS/README.md

 - [OCRmyPDF](https://ocrmypdf.readthedocs.io) - required for OCR enhancement of PDFs
 - [Redis](https://redis.io/) - required to support queue features
 - Relational Database ([SQLite](https://www.sqlite.org) by default, or MySQL/MariaDB by configuration) - required for user session persistence and PID generation
-- [Solr](https://solr.apache.org/) - required for searching/indexing content; it is recommended that you use the instance bundled with VuFind (see below)
+- [Solr](https://solr.apache.org/) - required for searching/indexing content; it is recommended that you use the instance bundled with VuFind® (see below)
 - [tesseract-ocr](https://github.com/tesseract-ocr/) - required for OCR of image files
 - [textcleaner](http://www.fmwconcepts.com/imagemagick/textcleaner/index.php) - required for cleanup of image files prior to OCR
 - [Tika](https://tika.apache.org/) - required for text extraction from document files
-- [VuFind](https://vufind.org) - strongly recommended as the public front-end for the repository
+- [VuFind®](https://vufind.org) - strongly recommended as the public front-end for the repository

 ### Javascript Dependencies